-In order to come back from being too clingy, you have to start developing a strong sense of self-worth and independence.
+To come back from being too clingy, develop a strong sense of self-worth and independence.

 What interests do you have?

 What are you invariably contemplating, outside of romance of course.

 The goal is to pursue a passion or desired goal.

 When you center your mind around a particular goal, constant thoughts of clinginess are eliminated.

 There is no universal law that states that unless you are with a particular person, you have no value or worth.

 This is where developing a sense of adventure and intention works in your favor.

 You have to find that task that uses your mind, intellect, time and body.

 What do you wish to learn?